 Snake Eyes Piercing Infections

 Getting an infection in your new piercing is always a major drag.
-But having an infection in your mouth is even worse.
+Developing an infection in your mouth is even worse.
 It makes eating difficult and it looks scary.
-Plus, infections in the tongue are more dangerous than they are for other piercing locations, like your earlobe.
+Furthermore, infections in the tongue are more dangerous than they are for other piercing locations, like your earlobe.
 Infections are more apt to spread when they’re located on the tongue.

 The important thing to remember is that it is treatable.